Seanlee05/fitness_type_detection/README.md

 # Fitness Type Detection (YOLOv8 + ViT)

-This is a ready-to-deploy Streamlit app for detecting fitness posture types using a YOLOv8 object detector and a ViT classifier.
+This is a ready-to-deploy Streamlit app for detecting fitness  types using a YOLOv8 object detector and a ViT classifier.

-## 🛠️ Setup
+## Setup

 1. Clone or unzip the repo.
 2. Install requirements: